-- It frequently occurs after someone has had a cold, hay fever or other allergies.
+- Sinusitis frequently occurs when you've had a cold, or hay fever or another allergy.

-- Normally it gets better on its own after 1 to 2 weeks.
+- It usually gets better on its own after 1 to 2 weeks.

-- In chronic sinusitis symptoms persist for 3 months or more.
+- In chronic sinusitis symptoms continue for 3 months or more.

 Other things that can increase your risk of getting sinusitis include: